sap-tutorials/Tutorials/tutorials/fiori-ios-hcpms-sdk-application-setup/fiori-ios-hcpms-sdk-application-setup.md

 [ACCORDION-BEGIN [Step 5: ](Add Sample Back End Feature)]

 When the application is saved, you will be able to define more application configuration details.
-For this tutorial series, you will use a sample OData service included in SAP Cloud Platform mobile service for development and operations.
+For this tutorial series, you will use a sample OData service included in SAP Mobile Services for development and operations.

 Click on the **Plus** button next to **Assigned Features** to the right.
 A dialog now opens: